Understanding Dynamic Light Scattering

 When in solution, macromolecules are buffeted by the solvent molecules.
 This leads to a random motion of the molecules called Brownian motion.
 For example, consider this movie of 2 µm diameter particles in pure water.
 As can be seen, each particle is constantly moving, and its motion is uncorrelated with the other particles.
 (Movie courtesy of Dr. Eric R. Weeks, Emory University).

-In Dynamic Light Scattering (DLS), a.k.a.
-Quasi-Elastic Light Scattering (QELS), the time-dependent fluctuations in the scattered light are measured by a fast photon counter.
-The fluctuations are directly related to the rate of diffusion of the molecule through the solvent, which is related in turn to the particles' hydrodynamic radii.
+In dynamic light scattering (DLS), the time-dependent fluctuations in the scattered light are measured by a single photon counting module.
+The rate of fluctuations is directly related to the rate of diffusion of the molecule through the solvent, which is related in turn to the particles' hydrodynamic radii.
 Smaller particles diffuse faster, causing more rapid fluctuations in the intensity than larger particles.
 Therefore, the fluctuation in light intensity contains information about the diffusion of the molecules and can be used to extract a diffusion coefficient and calculate a particle size.

 where k is Boltzmann's constant, T is the temperature in K, and h is the solvent viscosity.